hydephp/develop/docs/creating-content/managing-assets.md

 ## How are assets stored and managed?

-Currently, the frontend assets are separated into three places.
+The frontend assets are separated into three places.

-The `resources/assets` contains **source** files, meaning files that will be compiled into something else.
+- The `resources/assets` contains **source** files, meaning files that will be compiled into something else.
 Here you will find the `app.css` file that bootstraps the TailwindCSS styles.
 This file is also an excellent place to add your custom styles.
 It is also where we import HydeFront.
+If you compile this file in the base install, it will output the same file that's already included in Hyde.

-The `_media` folder contains **compiled** (and usually minified) files.
+- The `_media` folder contains **compiled** (and usually minified) files.
 When Hyde compiles your static site, all asset files here will get copied as they are into the `_site/media` folder.

-The `_site/media` folder contains the files that are served to the user.
+- The `_site/media` folder contains the files that are served to the user.

 ### What is the difference between `_media` and `_site/media`?

 It may seem weird to have two folders for storing the compiled assets, but it is quite useful.

-The `_site` directory is intended to be excluded from version control while the `_media` folder is included in the version control, though you may choose to exclude the compiled files from the `_media` folder if you want to.

-You are of course free to modify this behavior by editing the `webpack.mix.js` file.
+The `_site` directory is intended to be excluded from version control, while the `_media` folder is included in the version control.
+You are of course free to modify this behavior by editing the `webpack.mix.js` file to change the output directory.

 ## How do I compile assets?